johnjreiser/NJParcelTools/README.md

 Contributions to this repository are welcome and encouraged.
 Feel free to improve the code and submit a pull request.

 ## About New Jersey's Cadastral Data
-- GIS data available from [NJGIN](https://njgin.state.nj.us/NJ_NJGINExplorer/IW.jsp?DLayer=Parcels%20by%20County/Muni)
+- GIS data available from [NJGIN](https://njgin.nj.gov/njgin/edata/parcels/)
-- Assessment Rolls available from [NJ Division of Taxation](http://www.state.nj.us/treasury/taxation/lpt/TaxListSearchPublicWebpage.shtml)
+- Assessment Rolls available from [NJ Division of Taxation](http://www.state.nj.us/treasury/taxation/) via [OPRA](https://nj.gov/opra) request
-- [MOD IV Manual](http://www.state.nj.us/treasury/taxation/pdf/lpt/modIVmanual.pdf) - manual on how to use NJ's assessment rolls.
+- [MOD IV Manual](http://www.state.nj.us/treasury/taxation/pdf/lpt/modIVmanual.pdf) - manual on how to use NJ's assessment rolls
-- [Sales Records](http://www.state.nj.us/treasury/taxation/lpt/grantors_listing.shtml), known as the "Grantor's Listing" or SR1A are also available.
+- [Sales Records](https://www.nj.gov/treasury/taxation/lpt/statdata.shtml), known as the "Grantor's Listing" or **SR1A** are also available

 ## Tools in this Repository
 ### dbfSchemaCompare.py